Procedural texts can be some of the most engaging text types.

 - writing in the second person

-- organizing sequenced steps and the language of sequencing
+- organising sequenced steps and the language of sequencing

 - straightforward and succinct sentence writing